alicia-maria/HHA504_assignment_cloudcosts/README.md

 ### *Azure*
 #### _**Dashboard**_
 What tools and report are available
+  Change scope - allows you to manage control access to one or more resources Control access - provides you with all end users information  such as role, scope, and type of user Reporting and analytics - provides cost analysis to provide valuable insight and control spending patterns

 Where would you monitor costs and set budgets or alerts

 #### _**Hypothetical Budgeting**_
 Available options for forecasting future cost based on budget Cost saving recommendations provided by Azure Advisors